Updated on: December 6, 2024

 - Local hosting.

-I really appreciate that Bitwarden gives you the option to self-host your password vault on your own system or server.
-This lets Linux users limit their dependence on third-party providers for their login security.
-For some, this might make up for the fact that Bitwarden is way less intuitive than the likes of 1Password.
+I appreciate that Bitwarden allows you to self-host your password vault on your own system or server.
+This lets Linux users limit their dependence on third-party providers.
+For some, this makes up for the fact that Bitwarden is less intuitive than Dashlane.
 On that note, Bitwarden can be quite tricky.
 This might not be a huge problem for experienced users, but it’s undoubtedly a downside.
 Still, Linux users can benefit from extensive Linux-centered documentation.

-Bitwarden’s 2FA options are excellent too — like 1Password, it supports USB security keys, and it also works with apps like Google Authenticator and Authy.
+Bitwarden’s 2FA options are excellent, too — like 1Password, it supports USB security keys and apps like Google Authenticator and Authy.
 What’s more, if you opt for the Premium plan, you get Bitwarden’s integrated TOTP authenticator, which means you can use Bitwarden as an authenticator for your 2FA-compatible accounts.
 Bitwarden also supports passkeys, which is great.

 Bitwarden Free generously provides unlimited password storage on unlimited devices, password sharing with 1 user of your choice, basic 2FA, and local data storage.
 Bitwarden Premium is very affordable and provides all the features in the free plan, plus vault auditing, USB 2FA, and 1 GB encrypted storage — for only $1.00 / month.
 Bitwarden Families costs $3.33 / month and extends coverage to 6 users.